 There is some evidence that Eve was not fully aware of the consequences of her action–that she acted without full knowledge–although she did nevertheless sin.
 Adam, however, was fully informed by Yahweh himself about the ban on the tree and is without excuse.
 As 1 Timothy 2:14 states, “Adam was not deceived, but the woman was deceived and became a transgressor.”
 Some commentators read this as an exoneration of Adam, but it is actually a condemnation, since it does not offer Adam the extenuation that Eve is given. (p.
 46)

-Some interpreters call the passages where women’s ministry is practiced “descriptive” (e.g. Priscilla, Phoebe, Syntyche, Euodia, Nympha, Junia et al. See the references below).
+Some interpreters call the passages which describe women’s ministry being practiced “descriptive” (e.g. Priscilla, Phoebe, Syntyche, Euodia, Nympha, Junia et al. See the references below).
 In contrast, the verses in the objection are often called “prescriptive passages.”
 They issue commands and instructions.
 How do we interpret the two kinds–descriptive and prescriptive?

 One interpretation misses things: if we make the so-called prescriptive passages “smack down” the descriptive passages, then we make the women to be transgressors of the prescriptive passages in their active ministries.
 So something has gone wrong with the interpretation of the prescriptive passages.
 It is a sure thing that Paul would have laughed it out court because he observed those women in action.
 (Or if he could time-travel to right now, he may weep from discouragement at modern American, uptight interpretations of his verses.)
 Instead, the descriptive and prescriptive passages are mutually clarifying.
 Neither one trumps the other.